 This program helps teens explore the value of philanthropy through leadership and volunteer opportunities.

 Domestic Volunteer Missions** Westchester residents visit other communities and institutions in the United States to experience tikkun olam through special volunteer projects.
 Participants gain insights into other communities and tour local attractions.
 Many of these missions have offered help to communities devastated by Hurricane Katrina and other natural disasters.

-The Eden Society recognizes Westchester individuals and families who contribute a minimum of $10,000 to UJA-Federation’s annual campaign through events with prominent speakers and special missions.
+The Joshua Society recognizes Westchester individuals and families who contribute a minimum of $10,000 to UJA-Federation’s annual campaign through events with prominent speakers and special missions.

 Families Feeding Families